-Additional sanctions for a serious offence may be imposed by GCG in accordance with GCG Policy and Procedures and may include a fine to be levied against the coach.
+Sanctions for a serious offence may be imposed by GCG in accordance with GCG Policy and Procedures and may include a fine to be levied against the coach, a warning issued with a yellow card and or a red card and immediate removal of the coach from the competition or training gym floor.
+See also section 3.2 of the FIG Code of Points.

-If a coach is given a Yellow Card for one offence and then commits another offence he/she will then be given a Red Card.
-It is not necessary to have repeated the same offence.
+If a coach is given a Yellow Card for one offence and then commits another offence (or repeats the same offence) he/she will then be given a Red Card.

-6 EQUIPMENT REGULATIONS
+EQUIPMENT REGULATIONS 6